Developer Settler

 >>> VIEW LIVE FARMDASH API TRAIL HEAT <<<

-TLDR: The FarmDash Agent Hub is a five-skill OpenClaw stack plus a 31-tool MCP server, a typed TypeScript SDK, and a public REST API — all sharing one zero-custody contract: FarmDash never touches your private keys, every state-changing call is signed locally with EIP-191 or EIP-712, and every read-only call returns live data with Dust Storm fallbacks.
-Pick the right skill for the job using the decision matrix below, then compose them with the Sense → Decide → Present → Verify pattern.
+TLDR: The FarmDash Agent Hub is a ten-skill OpenClaw stack plus a 47-tool MCP server, a typed TypeScript SDK, and a public REST API - all sharing one zero-custody contract: FarmDash never touches your private keys, every state-changing call is signed locally with EIP-191 or EIP-712, and every read-only call returns live data with Dust Storm fallbacks.
+Pick the right skill for the job using the decision matrix below, then compose them with the Sense -> Decide -> Guard -> Present -> Verify pattern.

 The Agent Hub is the only part of FarmDash that has direct lines to your wallet, your trading capital, and your autonomous loops.
 That makes it the most powerful surface we ship — and the most dangerous one to use blindly.
 This manual exists so you never have to guess.

 If you have read the Signal Architect Complete Reference you already know the spot-execution layer.
-This guide zooms out: it covers all five skills, every distribution channel, and the precise composition pattern that lets one agent research a protocol on Trail Intelligence, ground itself on Wagon Steward, and execute through Signal Architect — without ever leaving the zero-custody contract.
+This guide zooms out: it covers all ten skills, every distribution channel, and the precise composition pattern that lets one agent research a protocol, ground itself on wallet state, guard the transaction path, execute through the owning skill, and reconcile the result - without ever leaving the zero-custody contract.

 What is the FarmDash Agent Hub?